javifm86/hugo-site/content/blog/2016-09-09-arbol-de-intervalos-interval-tree-en-javascript/index.md

        @public
        @param {Number} start start of the interval to create
        @param {Number} end   end of the interval to create
        @param {String|Number} [id] identifier to distinguish intervals.
-Automatically defiend when not set.
+Automatically defined when not set.
        @return {Interval}
         */